Improving Incident Response Management

 The next time an IT outage happens, IT teams don’t need to feel like they have jumped into an abyss.
 With proper incident response management, team members will know their exact role in managing and resolving the crises.

-This whitepaper has outlined the four key components of an effective IT response stance.
+This blog has outlined the four key components of an effective IT response stance.
 These are components that we have seen as effective across numerous teams.
 If you want to learn more about how OnPage’s incident alert management platform can help you with critical alerting, contact us.